 Here are 10 of the most compelling social media statistics for small businesses.
 Use them to motivate yourself to work toward a successful social media presence.

 Bonus Content: Become a social media guru.
-Download The State of Social Media in 2016.
+Download The State of Social Media.

 1. Social Media Usage Has Grown…